techidaily/site-android-frp/source/_posts/in-2024-how-to-bypass-google-frp-lock-from-htc-u23-devices-by-drfone-android.md

 The ****HTC U23 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the HTC U23 device after it has been reset.
 By requesting the Google account credentials tied to the HTC U23 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the HTC U23 device.
 In essence, the HTC U23 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the HTC U23 device, providing additional protection.
-Each [HTC device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [HTC device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the HTC U23 device.
 It activates when you perform a factory reset on your HTC smartphone without signing out of the associated Google account.

 ### Usage of HTC U23 FRP Code